-The Cokato Kernels, who play their home games at Veterans Memorial Park at Brooks Lake in Cokato, are looking to make a name for themselves in the North Star League after changing their name prior to the 2015 season from the Kings (a holdover from the team’s days in Kingston) to the Kernels, in honor of the community’s strong ties to corn agriculture.
+The Cokato Kernels, who play their home games at Veterans Memorial Park at Brooks Lake in Cokato, are looking to make a name for themselves in the North Star League in their fourth season of play.
+Their nickname, the Kernels, references the community’s strong ties to corn agriculture.

 Team: Cokato Kernels

-Key returning players: Key veterans returning on the offensive side include Tom Halonen, Billy Aho, Isaac Nelson, Abel West, Garret Lueders, Nick Main, and Isak Haataja, among others.
-The pitching staff includes Vinne Pokornowski, Steve Schmitt, Dalton Asplin, and newcomer Derek Antil.
+Key returning players: Key veterans returning on the offensive side include Tom Halonen, Billy Aho, Isaac Nelson, Ethan Niemela, Luke Morris, and Luke Nelson.
+The pitching staff includes Steve Schmitt, Dalton Asplin, Tanner Terning, and Vinne Pokornowski.

 Being a young team full of talent and speed, but without the superstar players of other teams in the league, the entire team will have to step up and contribute.
 A complete team effort is needed for the Kernels to win – throwing strikes, playing good defense, and wreaking havoc on the bases.

 Key losses from 2017: Losses from the 2017 Kernels roster include Nick Main and Isak Haataja.

 Key 2018 acquisitions: The Kernels added Jake Hendrickson, Chad Koivisto and Jacob Schmitz as big additions this season.